aazuspan/taskee/README.md

 # taskee

-`taskee` is a command-line tool for monitoring `Google Earth Engine` tasks that can send notifications to your phone or computer to let you know when your tasks finish (or fail 🤫).
+`taskee` is a command-line tool for monitoring [Google Earth Engine](https://developers.google.com/earth-engine) tasks that can send notifications to your phone or computer to let you know when your tasks finish.
+Or fail.
+No judgement.

 ![](assets/dashboard.gif)

-## Features
+# Features

 - 🔍 Monitor [Google Earth Engine](https://developers.google.com/earth-engine) tasks created with the Python API and/or the Javascript Code Editor
 - 💻 Native notifications for Linux, Mac, and Windows
 - 📱 Mobile push notifications for Android
+- :tv: Built-in CLI dashboard

-## Setup
+# Setup

 ```bash
 pip install taskee